Terradue/doc-tep-geohazards/source/tutorials/rss_snap_s1_coin.rst

 The coherence between an images pair can show if the images have strong similarities, represented in a scale from 0 to 1.
 Areas of high coherence will appear bright (values near 1).
 Areas with poor coherence will be dark (values near 0).
 For example, vegetation and water have poor coherence and buildings have very high coherence.

 The intensity represents the strength of the radar response from the observed scene.
 Such intensity can vary dependent on changes occurred in time between the acquisitions and also on the scene physical characteristics.

 To better detect the intensity change this service provides, in addition to the intensity in dB of the individual images, the dB average and dB difference of the image pair.

-Also a couple of results combination are provided:
+Also a couple of results combinations are provided:

-* An RGB image with Red = Coherence, Green = Intensity average, Blue =  Intensity difference.
-Thanks to this representation is possible to show changes that occurred within the time coverage related to the couple of acquisitions.
-The blue can represent water (i.e. lakes, rivers), but also strong changes in bodies of water or agricultural activities such as ploughing.
-Yellow represents urban centres, which have high coherence and intensity.
+	- An RGB image with Red = Coherence, Green = Intensity average, Blue = Null.
+Thanks to this representation is possible to show urban centres in yellow, which have high coherence and intensity.
 Green can represent vegetated fields and forests.
 The reds and oranges represent unchanging features such as bare soil or possibly rocks.

-* An RGB image with Red = Master Intensity, Green = Blue = Slave Intensity.
-Thanks to this representation is possible to clearly show inundated areas in red.
+	- An RGB image with Red = Slave Intensity, Green = Blue = Master Intensity.
+Thanks to this representation is possible to clearly show inundated areas in cyan.

 Sentinel-1 Interferometric Wide Swath Products
 ==============================================